ROBOTIS-GIT/emanual/docs/en/platform/op/references.md

 |103|19230.8|19200.0|-0.160 %|
 |207|9615.4|9600.0|-0.160 %|

-`Note` Maximum Baud Rate error of 3% is within the tolerance of UART communication.
+**NOTE** : Maximum Baud Rate error of 3% is within the tolerance of UART communication.
 {: .notice}

 ###### Return Delay Time